 When you decide to withdraw your funds, you’re entitled to a proportional amount of the interest that the corresponding pool has accrued.
 Withdrawing your funds is achieved by selling a so-called iToken on an exchange like Uniswap.
 (An iToken is a representation of your funds in the pool and the interest that your funds have accrued.)

-Lend these cryptocurrencies on Fulcrum (Feb.
-2020)
+Lend these cryptocurrencies on the Fulcrum DeFi lending and trading platform (May 2020)

 Nuo is a decentralised debt marketplace that connects lenders and borrowers through Ethereum-based smart contracts.
 With Nuo, you can lock up cryptocurrencies and be compensated by earning a daily amount of interest.